Saravananmoorthy/LAXPT/README.md

 ## this is where you tell the user what all the files and directories are for

 ### files and stuff

+All your tests belong in the specs dir.
+Each dir is a __role__.
+So give the dirs sensible names.

 ````bash